yext/answers-search-ui/README.md

 # Install and Setup

 The Answers Javascript API Library does not need to be installed locally.
-Instead, it can be called with script tags on an HTML page.
+Instead, it can be used with script tags on a webpage.
 The instructions below explain how to do this; they will walk you through adding the Answers stylesheet, JS library, and an intialization script to an HTML page.
 After doing this, you can view your page in the browser.